-Employee's right to be paid for these future vacation and sick time absences are attributable to services already performed and earned vacation and sick time balances do accumulate.
+Employees of the Town and the Board of Education are allowed to earn paid absences for vacations and/or sick time.
+The employee's right to be paid for these future vacation and sick time absences are attributable to services already performed and earned vacation and sick time balances do accumulate.
 Town accumulated balances are paid when an employee leaves.
 Therefore, the probability of these benefits being paid can be determined and a liability has been recorded in the accompanying government-wide financial statements on the statement of net position.
 School accumulated vacation balances are also paid when employees leave.
 However, school accumulated sick balances are only paid when an employee retires once certain age and or years of service requirements have been met rather than simply when the employee leaves.
 Therefore, the probability of these school accumulated vacation benefits being paid can be determined and a liability has been recorded in the accompanying government-wide financial statements on the statement of net position.
 The probability of school accumulated sick benefits being paid cannot be determined and therefore no liability for these benefits has been recorded.
-As of June 30, 2019, school accumulated sick balances for those who would receive the benefits if they retired as of June 30, 2019 based on reaching the required age and or years of service requirements totaled approximately \$292,954.
+As of June 30, 2020, school accumulated sick balances for those who would receive the benefits if they retired as of June 30, 2020 based on reaching the required age and or years of service requirements totaled approximately \$303,565.
 A current portion of these recorded liabilities has not been estimated due to the fact that these benefits (accumulated sick and vacation time) may be used by the employees during the course of the fiscal year or they may be paid out upon retirement or termination.
 An estimate could be made based on prior year activity but the Town believes there are too many variables which could render this estimate useless.